 In 1988 the Parish Council approached Tom Cole and asked him to create a local drama group based at the, back then, new Community Centre.
 Tom and his Wife had been involved with the theatre for many years, which included running of the Little Theatre in Stanley Street in Lincoln.
 With his passion for theatre, Tom was more than happy to accept the offer and became the founder and first President of "The Washingborough and Heighington District Community Players".

 Shortly after their first production of Mother Goose in January 1989 they felt that their name was far too long, and a bit of a mouthful.
 So after one member took notice of the Penfold, a place used in the past for stray animals from Heighington and Washingborough, located on the junction of Penfold Lane, it was decided that ‘Penfold Players’ would be perfect.

 In 2001 The Penfold Players suffered a loss of one of its most loved members, Tom Cole, who sadly passed away.

 Since their first production The Penfold Players have gone from strength-to-strength, performing their annual Pantomime that has developed over the years, with bigger set design, scenery painting, props, even our very own ‘stitch and bitch’ team that make and alter all of our costumes.
-We also have our very own Penfold Band, who provide the music and beats during our performances helping to bring the songs to life.
 Our sound and lighting team always provide the finishing touches to our shows, working hard throughout each performance to make sure we are seen and heard.